mahaboob-basha-a/mock-schedule/README.md

 2. **Booking a Session:**
    - Select a mentor, choose a time slot based on their availability, and select your preferred session duration.
    - Enter your name and confirm the booking.

-3. **Payment:**
-   - After booking, you’ll be redirected to a payment page where you can confirm the cost based on your session duration and mentor selection.

 ## Database Schema